henophilia/henophilia.org/content/index.md

 This page is a rough draft outlining **Henophilia**, the verbalization of a culture embracing holistic well-being.

 First and foremost, Henophilia is an intercultural, global **culture**: It strives to establish a common standard on **how we want to interact** and what constitutes high-quality, nuanced, reflected, enriching communication, no matter your background.
 Even though it is formulated in English for now, it strives to become universally understandable and applicable for all humans on earth.
 Various institutional, radically democratic, highly decentralized organizational structures will emanate from it over time.
+Henophilia can be seen as the opposite of nihilism, because it's symbolically equal to the *opposite of nothing*.

 Furthermore, Henophilia is a personal **life philosophy** and a **way of life**.
 Actually thinking and living according to it results in an incredibly fulfilling attitude towards life and leads to a deep sense of groundedness and the feeling of "arriving" in your personal peace of mind.
 It means embodying "A dream we dream together is reality".